Lawrensu/Lawrensu/README.md

 Other than that,
 - I love God
+- I do variety of content in my social medias
 - I love cars and bikes.
 - I love Physics and Maths
 - I love a lot of other stuff in life